Ap73MKa/markdown-lab/projects/telegram-parser.md

 git clone https://github.com/Ap73MKa/telegramConcertParser
 ```

-- Do a copy of .env.dist and named it .env.
-Fill environment variables using this [guide](assets/env.md).
+- Do a copy of .env.dist and named it .env

 ```bash
 cp .env.dist .env